adlnet/Intro-to-Developing-Web-based-xAPI-Content/webcontent/Readme.md

   ```

 ## Step 3 - Creating myXAPI
-The xAPIWrapper was created to simplify connecting to and communicating with an LRS.
+The xAPIWrapper was specifically created to simplify connecting to and communicating with an LRS.
 This means the work of creating a
 statement - generating the JSON properly and setting the correct values - is up to the developer.
 In this step you will
 create an object that will contain a base statement and some helper functions to simplify sending xAPI statements.